adrieljss/adrieljss/README.md

 ---
 ### About Me
 I'm a passionate Developer from Indonesia.
-I have been coding since I was 12.
+I have been programming since I was 12.
 Formerly [1mmunity](https://github.com/1mmunity).
 - 📖 Age 17
 - 🏫 National University of Singapore (NUS) '29
 - 🥇 Indonesian NOI 2nd Bronze Winner 2024, Finalist 2023